top of page

 Bio

 My background is in microbial ecology and plant microbe interactions.
 I received my PhD in Microbiology from the University of Tennessee.
 I did postdoctoral research at the Oak Ridge National Laboratory where I was a member of the Plant Microbe Interfaces group.
-I joined Novozymes BioAg in July 2014.

 Download Resume